jneug/typst-finite/src/layout.typ

 ///   )
 /// )
 /// ```]
-///
-/// - position (coordinate): Position of the anchor point.
-/// - dir (alignment): Direction of the circle.
-Either #value(left) or #value(right).
-/// - spacing (float): Spacing between states on the line.
-/// - radius (float,auto): Either a fixed radius or #value(auto) to calculate a suitable the radius.
-/// - offset (angle): An offset angle to place the first state at.
 #let circular(
+  /// Automaton specification.
+  /// -> spec
   spec,
-  position: (0, 0),
+  /// Direction of the circle.
+Either #value(left) or #value(right).
+  /// -> alignment
   dir: right,
+  /// Spacing between states on the line.
+  /// -> float
-  spacing: .6,
+  spacing: default-style.state.radius * 2,
+  /// Either a fixed radius or #typ.v.auto to calculate a suitable radius.
+  /// -> float | auto
   radius: auto,
+  /// An offset angle to place the first state at.
+  /// -> angle
   offset: 0deg,
+  /// Position of the anchor point.
+  /// -> coordinate
+  position: (0, 0),
+  /// Styling options.
+  /// -> dictionary
   style: (:),
 ) = {
   // TODO: (jneug) fix positioning